Criticality is a measure of the frequency of occurrence of an effect.

-Failure Mode Criticality (CM) is the portion of the criticality number for an item, due to one of its failure modes, which results in a particular severity classification (e.g. results in an end effect with severity I, II, etc…).
+Failure Mode Criticality (CM) is the portion of the criticality number for an item, due to one of its failure modes that results in a particular severity classification (e.g., results in an end effect with a severity of I, II, etc.).

-- Category I – Catastrophic: A failure which may cause death or weapon system loss (i.e., aircraft, tank, missile, ship, etc…)
+- Category I-Catastrophic: A failure that may cause death or weapon system loss (i.e., aircraft, tanks, missiles, ships, etc.)

-- Category II – Critical: A failure which may cause severe injury, major property damage, or major system damage which will result in mission loss.
+- A failure that may cause severe injury, major property damage, or major system damage that will result in mission loss.

-- Category III – Marginal: A failure which may cause minor injury, minor property damage, or minor system damage which will result in delay or loss of availability or mission degradation.
+- Category III – Marginal: A failure that may cause minor injury, minor property damage, or minor system damage which will result in delay or loss of availability or mission degradation.